 It’s a new year, and with a new year comes new goals.
 If one of your goals for this year is to grow your family, congratulations!
-Pregnancy really is amazing, and the fact that a woman’s body can grow an entire human starting with just two cells is nothing short of miraculous.
-During pregnancy a woman’s body goes through many changes, and it can be very taxing for the new momma-to-be.
+Pregnancy really is amazing, and the fact that our bodies can grow an entire human starting with just two cells is nothing short of miraculous.
+During pregnancy our body goes through many changes, and it can be very taxing for momma-to-be.
 Growing babies need a lot of nutrients, and during pregnancy the baby’s needs are prioritized.
-This means it is important to be in good health before hand to ensure that baby gets what they need to thrive, and there is still enough left over for momma to thrive as well.
+This means it is important to be in good health beforehand to ensure that baby gets what they need to grow, and there is still enough left over for momma to thrive as well.
 Things that can help ensure this is the case may require things like changes to your eating habits and exercise routine, decreasing stress levels and making sure your home environment is ready for a little one.

 Here are a couple things your naturopathic doctor can help you with while preparing to start a family:

 For many, doing some sort of a detox before getting pregnant is a good idea.
 You come into contact with many toxins every day through your water, food, cosmetics, cleaning products and air pollution.
 Luckily your body does a pretty good job of clearing these toxins out of your system.
 However, over time it is normal to get some accumulation.
 You can make modifications to your diet and lifestyle habits which can help your body do what it does best.
 Here are a few benefits of doing a detox as part of your fertility care:

 - Creates a more hospital place for baby during pregnancy –

 Many toxins can cross the placenta, meaning they can reach your growing baby.
 By clearing out some these accumulated toxins, it ensures the healthiest environment for your baby to grow and develop in.